 This blog post was first published on February 16, 2021 and updated on August 25, 2021.

 The road to SFDR compliance: important dates

 March 10, 2021: SFDR effective date; requires all level 1 obligations to be in place

-January 1, 2022: First reference period starts (was 1 January 2022, but has been delayed)
+July 1, 2022: First reference period starts (was 1 January 2022, but has been delayed)

 January 1, 2023: Second reference period starts